git town merge

 git town merge [--dry-run] [-v | --verbose]

-The merge command merges the current branch with the branch ahead of it in the current stack.
+The merge command merges the current branch into the branch ahead of it in the current stack.

 Consider this stack: